Political Science (POLS)

 Core Attributes: Quantitative reasoning comp

-This course introduces students to the various stages of the research process, from conceptualization of the research question to interpretation of findings.
-Students not only learn to develop efficient research strategies to evaluate empirical relationships from a theoretically informed perspective, but they also design and conduct empirical research of their own.
+This course introduces students to the various stages of the research process, including conceptualizing a research question, identifying hypotheses and relevant and credible data sources (both quantitative and qualitative), thinking through the ethical considerations of research involving human subjects, and interpreting findings.
+Students learn to develop efficient research strategies to evaluate empirical relationships from a theoretically informed perspective.

 POLS 340 | PUBLIC ADMINISTRATION